 Grammys 2021: Complete list of winners and nominees

-The 63rd Annual Grammy Awards are being held Sunday night.
-Trevor Noah will host the ceremony from the Staples Center in Los Angeles, California.
-As with other award shows held during the pandemic, there will be no audience for the Grammys this year.
+The 63rd Annual Grammy Awards were held Sunday night on CBS.
+Trevor Noah hosted the ceremony from the Los Angeles Convention Center, just across the street from the award show's usual home at the Staples Center.
+As with other award shows held during the pandemic, there was no live audience for the Grammys this year, save for a limited number of performers and nominees.

-Bad Bunny, Taylor Swift, Dua Lipa and Megan Thee Stallion are all slated to perform at the event.
-Beyoncé leads the field with nine nominations.
-Dua Lipa, Roddy Rich and Swift each scored six nominations themselves.
+Performers at the event included Bad Bunny, Taylor Swift, Dua Lipa, Cardi B and Megan Thee Stallion.
+Beyoncé led the field with nine nominations and, after picking up the 28th Grammy win of her career, she broke the record for the most Grammy wins ever by a female artist and most Grammy wins ever by a singer.
+Dua Lipa, Roddy Ricch and Swift each scored six nominations themselves, and Swift took home her third Album of the Year award.

-You can stream the Grammys on Paramount+.
-ET Live's coverage starts at 6 p.m.
-ET/3 p.m.
-PT and continues after the Grammys.
+ET Live's coverage continues after the Grammys.
+You can also follow CBS News' liveblog and ET's liveblog of the ceremony.

 Record of the Year